 How to Start a Tutoring Business

-While the coronavirus epidemic has certainly negatively impacted many businesses, it’s also opening up opportunities for people looking to start something new with more economic stability.
+While the coronavirus epidemic has certainly impacted many businesses, it’s also opening up opportunities for people looking to start something new with more economic stability.

 The education industry (of which tutoring is a lucrative niche) is one that parents will continue to prioritize over luxury expenses like dining out or shopping because nothing’s more important than their child’s preparation for the future.
 The industry saw 6.8% average growth from 2014 to 2019, with few signs of slowing down.